Making sense of menopause, together.

 Likelihood of Pregnancy During Perimenopause

 Unpredictable or light periods might make you question your fertility.
 It’s important to know that you can still get pregnant during perimenopause despite hormone changes.
-If you’re still having periods, you may still ovulate (release an egg).
-If you’re ovulating, pregnancy is possible.

 In your early to mid-40s, you have about a 10 percent chance of getting pregnant in any given month.
 By your late 40s, the chance drops to 2 percent or 3 percent.
 These numbers might sound low, but the possibility of pregnancy shouldn’t be overlooked.